simplyblock/simplyBlockDeploy/aws/README.md

 After installing AWS CLI, configure it with your AWS credentials by running the `aws configure` command and providing your Access Key ID, Secret Access Key, region, and output format.

-# Intro

-Terraform template to set up a simple cluster.

 # Deploy Infrastructure

 ## Change Node Counts